mattermost/mattermost-developer-documentation/site/content/integrate/getting-started/_index.md

 {{< newtabref href="https://api.mattermost.com" title="View the REST API Reference" >}}<br/>

-## Other Ways to Integrate & Extend
+## Other ways to integrate and extend

 * Embed - Learn how to use the Mattermost API to [embed Mattermost]({{< ref "/integrate/customization/embedding" >}}) into web browsers and web applications.
 * Customize - Modify the source code for the server or web app to make basic [changes and customization]({{< ref "/integrate/customization/customization" >}}).